sharmaprinci/pokemon-app/README.md

 ## Demo

-Check out a live demo of the app
+Check out a live demo of the app:- https://pokemon-app-one-gamma.vercel.app/

 ## Installation